jonascesconetto/decision-maker/README.md

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information - you will need to sign up for mailgun api to send email notifications
+2. Update the .env file with your correct local information - you will need to sign up for mailgun api to send email notifications.
+Please note that the domain in the .env.example refers to the mailgun domain.
 3. Install dependencies: `npm i`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run migrations: `npm run knex migrate:latest`